Wadi al Seeq

 Threats and Obstacles - details

-The movement of the community is severely restricted from all sided.
-In the south is a nature reserve, in the north an agricultural private lands, in the east a closed military zone and road 458 is to the west of the community.
-This makes it difficult to access in and out of the community and to graze their herds.
+The movement of the community is severely restricted from all sides.
+In the south is a nature reserve, in the north agricultural private lands, in the east a closed military zone and Road 458 is to the west of the community.
+This makes it difficult to access the community and to graze their herds.

 Number of Demolition Orders